-First of all, the church register database Northern Hesse has caused one thing: namely over 20 years of meticulous research and then processing.
-There are now more than 2,000,000 (... two million!) records that are not available again in this collection.
+First, the church register database Northern Hesse has caused one thing: namely over 20 years of meticulous research and then processing.
+Meanwhile, there are more than 2,000,000 (... two million!) data records, that are not available a second time in this collection.
 Nowhere.
 Guaranteed.

 Mr. Matthew Merian himself.
 He left us many, many ancient and exciting views of historic cities, communities, castles, and palaces.
 That's why he was the "master of my choice" to "decorate" this homepage to the church book database North Hesse.

 The church records are recorded up to the year 1830.
 Thereafter, there were new parish registers with A-Z registers in all villages and towns of the collection area.
 These are easy to search through.
 For the period before 1830, however, there were usually no registers and associated, often long hours of search.

 The advantage today: I can directly research and process your ancestors with this church register database Nordhessen, without looking for it in external databases or church books.

 Creating a church register database, in my case, the one for North Hesse, first of all, requires many years of perseverance.
 But that is the case

 genealogy-non-specific discipline.
 It all began long before the Internet became an unseen resource, especially in family research.
 Computers did not have the power yet, and today's memory resources only make you smile.

 Are you looking for historical personal data from the city of Eschwege, which today has a population of around 19,500?
 I can help.